 You know you’re at a great barbecue spot when the tables are stocked with toothpicks and wet wipes.
 Pine Shed Ribs serves up an Oregon riff on Santa Maria-style barbecue, smoking the dry-rubbed meat to perfection and pairing it with homemade barbecue sauce.
 For more excellent eats, travel back to a time of sock hops and drive-ins at Lake Oswego Ice Creamery, a classic diner that also offers a great selection of salads and vegetarian options.
 Slide into a bright blue booth and order a burger and shake — you won’t be disappointed.

 Kyra’s Bake Shop offers way more than just sweets — the entirely gluten-free kitchen serves up homemade soups, salads and breakfast plates that charm gluten-lovers and abstainers alike.
 And the cupcakes!
-Le Cordon Bleu-trained Kyra Bussanich’s expansive rotating menu doesn’t have a single dud on it, as evidenced by her three Cupcake Wars wins.
+Le Cordon Bleu-trained Kyra Bussanich’s expansive rotating menu doesn’t have a single dud on it, as evidenced by her four Cupcake Wars wins.

 Built along the Lake Oswego shoreline, the historic Lake Theater and Cafe has been showing movies since 1940 and recently expanded to offer a full bar, café menu and live music.
 For a post-flick drink, sample a flight of brews at adjacent Stickmen Brewing Company, where an enticing outdoor patio hovers over the shimmering lake.